Push/Pull logoPush/Pull

 • A notes field for rare, useful context (injury tweaks, equipment changes)

 This is why many people prefer a workout tracker app over a workout plan app.
 You can keep the plan steady and let the log guide small improvements.
+If you need the planning layer first, read the Workout Planner App guide.

-Workout app features to avoid (for most lifters)
+Workout app features to be careful with

 If you want a ready-made structure for templates, read Workout Template: Build a Simple Strength Plan You Can Repeat.